sv3ndk/bookshelf/readme.md

 * most operations are super simple CRUD stuff => 3 simple layers:
     * http: responsible for web routing, (de)serialization, authentication...
+    * services: business scenario (when they exist), definition of dB transaction boundaries, creation of entity id, retries and fall-back strategy
     * persistence: interraction with DB
-    * services: business scenario (when they exist), definition of dB transaction boundaries, retries, fall-back strategy
 * I'm not using tagless final but rather committing to the concrete IO effect
 * the transaction boundary is defined in the application entrypoint, i.e. the http layer.
 It's a bit unclean since it makes the http layer in charge of a persistence concern, but it keeps things simple.
 As the application grows, we could move that concern to a business layer